-1. Compulsory licensing doesn’t reduce medicine prices.
+1. Compulsory licensing does not reduce medicine prices.

 2. Compulsory licensing does not increase the supply of medicines.

-4. Compulsory licensing does not address systemic barriers to medicine access.
+5. Compulsory licensing does not address systemic barriers to medicine access.

 Compulsory licensing does nothing to address the real barriers to medicine access and equity – including supply chain challenges, weak health care infrastructure, low national health care investment, and high taxes and tariffs – that often stand between patients and the medicines they need.
 Granting a compulsory license in an attempt to lower prices and increase access ignores the actual challenges that need to be addressed to achieve meaningful change for patients.